+We don't have to give you notice (for example, if we have made reasonable attempts to locate you without success).

+Then we may...

-lf Then we may You don't fix the default or the default or the default can't be fixed within the time allowed.
-OR We don't have to give you notice (for example, if we have made reasonable attempts to locate you without success).
-Decide, without further notice, that the entire outstanding balance of your account is due and payable immediately.
-Take legal action to recover any overdue amounts.
-Close your account.
-Exercise our common law right to combine any money you have on deposit with us (for example, in a transaction account) with your credit card account.
-Cancel any SurePay instalment plans.
+- Decide, without further notice, that the entire outstanding balance of your account is due and payable immediately. - Take legal action to recover any overdue amounts. - Close your account. - Exercise our common law right to combine any money you have on deposit with us (for example, in a transaction account) with your credit card account. - Cancel any SurePay instalment plans.
 You'll have to pay any expenses we reasonably incur in enforcing these rights.
 We'll debit these to your account, and they'll be payable from the debit date.